getsentry/raven-python/docs/config.rst

 ----------------------

 Settings are specified as part of the initialization of the client.
-The client is a class that can be instanciated with a specific configuration and all reporting can then happen from the instance of that object.
+The client is a class that can be instantiated with a specific configuration and all reporting can then happen from the instance of that object.
 Typically an instance is created somewhere globally and then imported as necessary.

-As of Raven 1.2.0, you can now configure all clients through a standard DSN string.
-This can be specified as a default using the ``SENTRY_DSN`` environment variable, as well as passed to all clients by using the ``dsn`` argument.

 .. code-block:: python

     from raven import Client

-    # Read configuration from the environment
+    # Read configuration from the ``SENTRY_DSN`` environment variable
     client = Client()

     # Manually specify a DSN